AmrHesham101/amazona/README.md

 Visit [http://localhost:3000](http://localhost:3000) to access the application.
 You can sign up for a new account, browse products, add items to your cart, and proceed to checkout using the PayPal payment option.

-To access the admin dashboard, use the following credentials:

-- Username: admin@example.com
-- Password: 123456

 From the dashboard, you can manage products and orders.

 ## License